 Your career page is your opportunity to sell a job.
 Would you just leave it with a cold job description and with an email id to receive a resume?
 With the rise of social media, there is bound to be traffic coming your way once you share it on these platforms.
 The question is can you convert that traffic to qualified leads?

 Also, time is changing rapidly.
 If you look at any trending social platforms they are full of visuals.
 A study shows that Gez – Z has an attention span of 8 seconds whereas it is 12 seconds for millennials.
 So posting plain text is not going to help you.
 You need to ask yourself if you have a strategy in place for hiring Gen-Z. Things like these are asking for a dynamic company career page.

 Your Recruiter Has More Important Things To Do

 If candidates are not redirected to the career page that means you are using email to receive resumes from candidates.

-So, imagine you are receiving an average of 250 resumes for every job in your email?
+So, imagine you are receiving an average of 250 resumes for every job in your email.
 Using emails for tracking candidate applications will simply exhaust your recruiter.
 It’s just not productive.

-Another scenario, recruiters have to phone screen candidates before they really want to consider them for the job.
+In another scenario, recruiters have to phone screen candidates before they want to consider them for the job.
 When they find a good resume they need to talk to candidates so that they get some basic insight into them.
 For example, they would like to know why they are looking for a change, what kind of salary they are looking for, etc. The same questions can be a part of each of your job listing on the company career page.
 Again it would save a huge amount of time for recruiters.

-A company career page should include the list of jobs and tons of reasons why a candidate should join the company.
-It could include real pictures, videos, perks and benefits, a section that says “Why Work With Us!”.
+A company career page should include a list of jobs and tons of reasons why a candidate should join the company.
+It could include real pictures, videos, perks and benefits, and a section that says “Why to Work With Us!”.
 We must remember it’s a candidate-driven market and we are just trying to find the best candidates for our organization.
 A company career page gives you that competitive advantage because it is an interface between a candidate and a company.